-The value of the deferred tax asset is set up in respect of historical unutilised trade losses incurred in the Company.
-The valuation of the DTA in the financial statements is different to the SII valuation, which is consistent with the methodology prescribed in Article 15 of the Delegated Regulation.
-The adjustments recognised under SII create additional temporary differences under IAS12 principles, which give rise to a larger DTA under SII compared to IFRS.
+The deferred tax asset under IFRS is set up in respect of historical unutilised trade losses incurred in the Company.
+The value of the DTA in the financial statements is different to the SII value, which is calculated consistent with the methodology prescribed in Article 15 of the Delegated Regulation.
+This is because the adjustments recognised under SII create additional temporary differences under IAS12 principles, which give rise to a larger DTA under SII compared to IFRS.